During the fall of 2004, Patrick O’Neill began having episodes where he would get weak and dizzy, and his vision would blur.

 “Without medication, I would have as many as 300 cataplexy attacks in a day, and couldn’t even walk around on my own,” he says.
 “With medication, I tend to have them only at night, and usually only when there’s some sort of added stress, like I stayed up late working the night before.”

-O’Neill is one of less than a fraction of one percent of the general public who suffer from narcolepsy, doctors say.
+O’Neill is one of less than a fraction of one percent of the general public who suffer from the sleep disorder called narcolepsy, doctors say.

 Narcolepsy is caused when the patients’ sleep cycle is fragmented, and they get REM sleep when they’re awake, says Dr. Baqhar Mohideen, medical director for the Porter Regional Hospital Center for Sleep Medicine and a diplomat of the American Board of Sleep Medicine.